Austin Knudsen: Attorney General of Montana

 In May 2019, Knudsen announced his candidacy for Attorney General of Montana in the 2020 election.
 Knudsen defeated Jon Bennion, the state deputy Attorney General, in the Republican primary.
 He defeated Raph Graybill in the November general election, and was sworn in on January 4, 2021.

 On September 5, 2023, special counsel Timothy Strauch filed 41 counts of prosecutorial misconduct against Knudsen with the Montana Office of Disciplinary Counsel, recommending "an adjudicatory panel from the commission be formed to hear the allegations and forward a recommendation to the Montana Supreme Court for possible disciplinary action."
 On October 23, 2024 the Commission on Practice recommended to the Montana Supreme Court that Knudsen’s license to practice law be suspended for three months for actions committed by himself or by Department of Justice attorneys who he was supervising, finding that he undermined public trust in the legal system by refusing to comply with a Montana Supreme Court order and disparaging justices.
 After all but two of the Montana Supreme Court justices recused themselves, a panel of mostly district court justices heard arguments on the disciplinary case in late March 2025.

-On August 16, 2024 the online Daily Montanan published a redacted copy of an internal personnel survey conducted in early 2024 of Montana highway patrol staff that included criticism of Knudsen and the Attorney General's office.
-Within days the Attorney General's office sent a letter demanding that the survey document be taken down, but the Daily Montanan refused.
 On September 27, 2024 former Montana Highway Patrol Colonel Steve Lavin filed suit against Knudsen and the state claiming that he had been coerced into resigning in March 2024.
 Lavin's suit claimed that Knudsen was upset about the results of the internal personnel survey, and deceived Lavin into believing that Knudsen could legally fire him and deprive him of his pension benefits.

 In the 2024 election, Knudsen admitted that he recruited his own primary opponent as a dummy candidate who would not campaign in order to raise more money, a potential violation of campaign finance laws.

-As of November 25, with 97% of the vote counted, NBC has declared Knudsen the winner with almost 60% of the vote.
+Knudsen won the general election with almost 60% of the vote.

+In 2026, the Federal Judicial Center removed a chapter on climate from its Reference Manual on Scientific Evidence after a group of Republican state attorneys general, led by Knudsen, said the chapter was biased.
+The chapter had been extensively vetted (including by a panel of experts from the National Academies of Sciences, Engineering and Medicine) and gone through multiple rounds of revisions before the Republicans complained about the chapter.